Genshin Impact - The Wanderer Skills, Materials, Talents, and More

 His default outfit is called “A Void of Wrathful Emptiness.”
 Currently, the description is unknown.

-Scaramouche’s voice actor for the English voiceover is Patric Pedraza.
+Scaramouche’s voice actor for the English voiceover is Patrick Pedraza.
 For Japanese, Tetsuya Kakihara provided the voice, and Min Seung-woo did the Korean voiceover.
 It’s currently unknown if the voice actors will remain the same for the playable version.